-The Parliamentary Internet, Communications and Technology Forum (Pictfor) is the All-Party Parliamentary Group in the Houses of Parliament for the technology sector.
+The Parliamentary Internet, Communications and Technology Forum (PICTFOR) is the largest and most active All-Party Parliamentary Group.
 Join fellow industry thought-leaders by getting involved:

 Get in touch